MicahWallace/micahwallace.github.io/_tabs/resume.md

 > >
 > > Provide managed IT services throughout Sarnia and South-western Ontario.
 > >
-> > Design, build, implement, and maintain a range of hardware and software solutions for a broad spectrum of companies and users.
-This includes: installing, troubleshooting and debugging local area networks, installation and system administration of servers, site to site VPN’s, mobile VPN’s, mobile phones (windows, apple, blackberry, android), analog and IP Phones, workstation deployment and support, wireless, backups (tape, spinning disk, off-site), Active Directory administration, and troubleshooting issues with remote endpoint users.
+> >As a provider of managed IT services throughout Sarnia and South-western Ontario, I designed, built, implemented, and maintained a wide range of hardware and software solutions for a diverse range of companies and users.
+My responsibilities included installing and troubleshooting local area networks, installing and administering servers, configuring site-to-site and mobile VPNs, supporting a variety of mobile phone platforms, configuring analog and IP phones, deploying and supporting workstations, implementing wireless solutions, managing backups, administering Active Directory, and assisting remote endpoint users with issues.
 > >
-> >As a Desktop Administrator / Systems Analyst, I also assisted other LEADWAVE technicians with unique situations that required additional teamwork and knowledge sharing to find a successful and timely solution.
+> >As a Desktop Administrator and Systems Analyst, I also collaborated with other LEADWAVE technicians to find effective and timely solutions to unique technical challenges.
+My expertise and teamwork skills allowed me to consistently deliver high-quality IT services to our clients.
 >
 > >**Field Technician**\
 > > September 2012 - May 2014